 Trek the Inca Trail

 The Incan empire was the largest in pre-Columbian America.
 Networks of paths were a vital part of keeping the empire together and strong.
 The most famous Inca trail path is known simply as ‘The Inca Trail Trek’, the royal route to Machu Picchu.
 Traveling a little over the distance of a marathon over four days is made challenging by both steep inclines and high altitude.
 You’ll cross three high passes and encounter several ancient sites, ending at the famous Lost City of the Incas.
+And for more out-there escapades, book one of the Best Exotic Vacations in the World.

 Go To A Nude Beach